|

 of unilateral interest.
 The trainees, of course, did not

-know that their expeditions were being managed.
+know that their expeditions were managed at a higher level.

 23. "I'm sure the prolitariat vice-chair will appreciate the